yunijeong5/MeetU/README.md

-# Team 6 Project: App name: MeetU
+# Team 6 Project: MeetU

 A Better Version of When2Meet